 Faculty's extramural funding from federal, foundation, and professional organization sources reflects the high esteem that research peers around the country hold the faculty and the School.
 But award dollars are only one measure of success.
 The real measure of this work is the demonstrated improvement in the lives of people –patients and students –in Oregon and beyond.

-Oregon Health & Science University announces the 2017 faculty award recipients of the School of Nursing Innovations Small Grants Program.
+Oregon Health & Science University announces the recent award recipients of the School of Nursing Innovations Small Grants Program.

 The Innovations Small Grants Program, funded by the Dean and by the Betty Gray Rural Health Development Program, reflect the School's Commitment to Faculty research and innovation.